How to plead to or pay New York City (NYC) 'TVB' traffic tickets

 You will need your

-- DMV ID Number (Client ID Number) from your New York State license, permit, or non-driver ID
+- DMV ID Number (Client ID Number) from your New York State license, permit, or non-driver ID; or

-- full name, date of birth, and gender as they appear on the traffic ticket (if your license is from another state)
+- full name, date of birth, and gender as they appear on the traffic ticket.

 Your traffic ticket must